fkia413/AMS-Individual-Project/README.md

 1. Where do I put Agile in the technology overview section? with emphasis on how Agile methodology shaped the application over time

+We discovered (after a looooong process ) that if you have jenkins installed in windows and you run into an error saying that your 'SQLALCHEMY_DATABASE_URI' isn't set you have to include the 'set DATABASE_URI=mysql+pymysql://etc' as the first command in the Jenkins build step

 ## Contents

 1. Overview of technologies used: Readme file is very well detailed and structured.
 App adheres to agreed standards (app structure, technologies, etc.) -> At the top say how im going to use the techonologies and list them as an overview.